matthewshawnkehoe/Swin-Wave/README.md

 A PyTorch implementation of the Swin Transformer for image processing.

 ## Description
-The Swin Transformer serves as a general-purpose backbone for computer vision and is built upon combining features from Convnets and the Vision transformer.
+The Swin Transformer serves as a versatile framework for computer vision and is built upon combining features from Convnets and the Vision transformer.
 We train multiple models using the Swin transformer.

 ## Usage
 1. **Clone the repository:**